dart-lang/site-www/src/content/effective-dart/usage.md

 then it probably does make sense to have a separate boolean field.

-### CONSIDER work arounds to bypass type promotion limitations
+### CONSIDER work arounds to enable type promotion for nullable fields

 Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
 That lets you access members on the variable and pass it